Radon Testing

 What Is Radon Gas?

 Radon is a radioactive, colorless, odorless, tasteless noble gas, occurring naturally as a decay product of radium.
-It is a Class A carcinogen that is considered to be the second leading cause of lung cancer and lung cancer deaths in the US behind smoking.
+It is a Class A carcinogen that is considered to be the second leading cause of lung cancer.

 The EPA and the Surgeon General’s Office have estimated that as many as 20,000 lung cancer deaths are caused each year by radon.